How to get a student loan

 - Be at part-time status or more.
 Students must be considered part-time to be eligible for loans.
 Each college determines what part-time and full-time status means, so ask your financial aid officer how many credits you’ll need to take.

-Students who defer their loans also don’t have to pay interest during that time.
+Students who defer their loans are also eligible to not pay interest during that time.

 Private Student Loans